-EU-JAMRAI will facilitate best practices exchange and discussion among policy makers to develop new National Action Plans on AMR and HCAI and to improve the implementation of the existing ones.
+EU-JAMRAI facilitated best practices exchange and discussion among policy makers to develop new National Action Plans on AMR and HCAIs and to improve the implementation of the existing ones.

 What are EU-JAMRAI objectives?

-The overarching objective of EU-JAMRAI is to support European Union Member States, develop and implement effective One Health policies to combat Antimicrobial Resistance and reduce Healthcare-Associated Infections.
-Through appropriate involvement of each group in the different planned actions, the Joint Action will strengthen existing public health policies both at national and European level and contribute to achieving the objectives of the WHO Global Action Plan on AMR, the Council Conclusions on AMR and the EU Action Plan on AMR.
+The overarching objective of EU-JAMRAI was to support European Union Member States, develop and implement effective One Health policies to combat Antimicrobial Resistance and reduce Healthcare-Associated Infections.
+Through appropriate involvement of each group in the different planned actions, the Joint Action aimed at strengthening existing public health policies both at national and European level and contributing to achieve the objectives of the WHO Global Action Plan on AMR, the Council Conclusions on AMR and the EU Action Plan on AMR.